Meteor-Community-Packages/Meteor-CollectionFS/ARCHITECTURE.md

     type: 'fifo',
     // max number of tasks running at the same time
     maxThreads: 5,
-    // max allowed failures before the task is discarded
+    // max allowed failures before the task is paused
     maxFailures: 5,
+    // Instead of pausing failed tasks we actually want to give up / discard
+    // the task
+    discard: true,
-    // Persist the tasks in a Meteor.Collection
+    // Persist the tasks in a Meteor.Collection, default is in Memory
     collection: new Meteor.Collection('images.files.tasks')
   });